Console Guide

 Control inbound/outbound traffic.

-Default rules: Every instance has default security group:
+Every server has default security group:

-- Allow SSH (22) from anywhere
+- Allow SSH (22) from your IP

 - Allow all outbound